 Many retailers add to your train ticket's cost with booking fees but with Split My Fare you don't pay these or for using your credit card.
 If you manage to find split tickets, we will charge 10% of the savings you make.
 If we don't split your fare, then we won't charge you.

 Tip 3: Refunds are available for delayed travel to Darlington Train Station

 Your train may not necessarily be on time, meaning it is late in getting to your destination.
 The delay repay scheme gives a full or partial refund on your train ticket.
 Check the policy of the company you travel with to find out how long a delay you can get compensation for; often a refund is available for a 15-minute delay.
 You can get your money back directly through them.

 Demand influences the price of train tickets; you will find that the busier and more popular journeys are more expensive.
 Quieter routes to less popular stations offer the cheapest train tickets.
 Try to stay away from peak hours, travel on a weekday and avoid busy holiday times.

 Tip 5: Get money off your train tickets with groupsave

-If you are travelling as a group, you can book together and claim a 1/3 off with groupsave discount to get cheap train tickets.
-The only stipulation is that the group must be between 3-9 passengers, you must travel on the same train and book your tickets together.
+If you are travelling as a group, you can book together and claim a 1/3 off with Groupsave discount to get cheap train tickets.
+The only stipulations are that the group must be between 3-9 passengers, you must travel on the same train, and book your tickets together.
 Collecting with e-Tickets means that you can forward them to your group instead of having to hand out lots of paper tickets.

 Darlington has a stable retail sector.
-The place is abuzz with a wide range of designer and high street brands as well as a big market.
+The place is abuzz with a wide range of designer and high street brands and a big market.
 Tourists can enjoy a great lunch in a continental restaurant or go to a pub if they fancy a pint.